nOkuda/tesserae_tester/README.md

 ## config

 When running `run.py`, a configuration file is expected.
 The configuration file is a json file containing the following fields:
-  * `v3path`:  the path to your installation of V3 Tesserae
+  * `"v3path"`:  the path to your installation of V3 Tesserae
+  * `"v4path"`:  the URL to the V4 solr instance